General Ride Sharing

 If a ridesharing driver is in an accident, his or her personal insurance is not likely to cover the damages.
 Instead, the driver is covered by policies provided by the company, such as Uber or Lyft.
 This is not as clear cut as it sounds.
 There are numerous regulations around exactly when that coverage takes over, such as whether the driver is officially on a call or is waiting for a passenger, which can muddy the insurance coverage.
 Moreover, Uber and Lyft drivers are not employees of the company, allowing a large amount of discretion for insurance companies to deny claims.

-At Frankl & Kominsky, we know how disruptive any car accident can be.
+At Frankl Kominsky, we know how disruptive any car accident can be.
 Victims can face medical bills, bills for rehabilitation, hospital stays, medication, lost wages, pain and suffering, or other expenses.
 With the multiple layers of insurance involved in ridesharing accidents, insurance companies may be able to delay or even deny payments.
-Our lawyers work hard to hold those responsible for negligent ridesharing accidents responsible, and to get victims the compensation they deserve.
+Our West Palm Beach lawyers work hard to hold those responsible for negligent ridesharing accidents responsible, and to get victims the compensation they deserve.
 If you or a loved one is the victim of a ridesharing accident, call us today at (855) 800-8000 or fill out our online form.
-Frankl & Kominsky serves clients in South Florida communities such as Pompano Beach, Lake Worth, Boca Raton, Boynton Beach, Delray Beach, and Palm Beach Gardens.
+Frankl Kominsky serves clients in Palm Beach County communities such as Lake Worth, Boca Raton, Delray Beach, and Palm Beach Gardens.
 We are fluent in Spanish and Creole.